Seminar Multimedia Communications 1/2

 TUCaN course ID: 18-sm-2300-se, 18-sm-2090-se,

 Additionally, the seminar conveys the necessary methodology needed for solid scientific work.
-This is part of all tracks and will be taught by a combination of video lectures and exercises.
+This part the same across the different tracks and will be taught by video lectures + exercises.

-Since this year the course is being held in moodle.
-Thus, if you register in TUCaN you will be able to see the moodle course Multimedia Communications Seminar ca one week prior to the start (07.04.2021).
+Since summer term 2020 the course will be held in moodle.
+Thus, if you register in TUCaN you will be able to see the moodle course Multimedia Communications Seminar one week prior to the start (13.04.2020).
 If, for any reason, you have registered in TUCaN but you can't join the moodle class, please contact us.

-All organizational information as well as the possibility to discuss the topics directly with the respective supervisors is provided during an online kickoff meeting on 14.04.2021 at 13:30 (link provided in moodle).
+All organizational information as well as the possibility to discuss the topics directly with the respective supervisors is provided during an online kickoff meeting at 20.04.2020 14:30 (link provided in moodle).

 Please also remember to register for this course and the corresponding exam in TUCaN!
 If you fail to do so, we may not be able to report your grade.
 Due to administrative reasons, the registration for the exam may only be available by the end of the semester, so please check TUCaN regularly.